sipeed/sipeed_wiki/docs/hardware/en/tang/Tang-Nano-9K/examples/led/led.md

 ### Place&Route

-> If it shows error 2017, the solve way can be found ahead
+> If it shows error 2017, the solve way can be found ahead(Tips: Enable Dual-Purpose Pin)

 After finishing Running "Place&Route" in the Process interface window, the result will be as same as below
 ![](./../../../../../zh/tang/Tang-Nano-9K/nano_9k/LED_Place&Route.png)